Mar8el/Mar8el/README.md

 Here are some of the project to browse through

-Prohect Name | Description | Tools
+Project Name | Description | Tools
 --- | --- | ---
 Seconds | 301 | 283